agjftucker/exists-unique/README.md

 def Tt (T : with_top ℝ) : set ℝ := {t : ℝ | 0 ≤ t ∧ (t : with_top ℝ) < T}
 def Tτ {T : with_top ℝ} (t : Tt T) : set ℝ := {τ : ℝ | t.1 < τ ∧ (τ : with_top ℝ) ≤ T}
 ```
-Where `𝒩` is the set of banks, `X 𝒩` is the space of (log) external asset values.
+Where `𝒩` is the set of banks, `X 𝒩` is the space of (log) external asset values associated.
 ```lean
 def X (𝒩 : Type) := 𝒩 → ℝ
 ```
-A *debt function* returns at any point in time and space a valuation for each bank's debt for each possible maturity.
+A *debt function* returns for a given point in time and space a valuation for each bank's debt for each possible maturity.
 ```lean
 def debt_fn (𝒩 : Type) (T : with_top ℝ) := ∀ (t : Tt T), X 𝒩 → 𝒩 → Tτ t → ℝ
 ```
 Our model of credit risk is a structural one.
-Properties of `ℋ` are based on those of a solver for the Black-Scholes-Merton partial differential equation.
+Properties of `ℋ` are based on those of a solution procedure for the Black-Scholes-Merton partial differential equation.
 Given a valuation function defined outside some time-dependent domain `V` (implying initial/boundary conditions), `ℋ` will return a function defined on the whole space.
 ```lean
 structure well_behaved_soln :=